 The library receives the majority of its funding from the five municipalities which it directly serves.
 Please see the Governance & Funding page for more information.

-There are approximately 70 staff members who work in a variety of areas including circulation, reference, technical services and administration.
+There are approximately 78 staff members who work in a variety of areas including circulation, reference, technical services, and administration, including facility maintenance.

 - September 21, 1978 – 100 Volunteer Help for Library Moving